OfficeDev/VBA-content/VBA/Project-VBA/articles/application-setautofilter-method-project.md

 To turn the AutoFilter feature on or off, see the **[AutoFilter](application-autofilter-method-project.md)** method.

-**Note**  A column name in a sheet view can have a different title than the name of the field it shows.
+> **Note:**  A column name in a sheet view can have a different title than the name of the field it shows.

 ## Example